yohanstesfaye/yohanstesfaye/README.md

-# Hello, there 👋🏼
+# Hello, 👋🏼

-Hello, I am **Yohans Tesfaye**.
+I am **Yohans Tesfaye**.
 I am full-stack developer.I have a passion for a programming and UI/UX designing.

 - 💂🏼‍♂️ you can call me _**John**_
 - 📍 I am from **Ethiopia**.